SeanJayManuel/SeanJayManuel/README.md

 ## Hey there 👋

-My name is Sean Manuel, I am an undergraduate computer science student @ Queen's University!
+My name is Sean Manuel
 I'm very interested in artifcial intelligence and data analytics.
 I have experience working in data analytics and web development as well!

 - 🔭 I’m currently working on a machine learning project.